rebahama/Project-1/README.md

 The technology used for creation of this webpage is: HTML, CSS and it was created on github.

 # Testing
 * I tested the website in three diffrent browsers, the first one was Google Chrome, second one was Brave browser.
 And the last one was Internet Edge.
+The webpage did not show any bugs on these browsers.

+* I confirmed that the contactus-page form requires a certain type of formation to be inputed by the user before being able to send the data.

+* I have confirmed that the links in the page leads to relevant sites.

+# Supported Screens

 * I used the site: http://ami.responsivedesign.is/ to confirm that my site is responsiv to the most common screens.
 The devtools in googlechrome was also used to confirm that the site is responsiv.
-The most common phones and tablets was used "iphone4" "iphone 12pro" "ipad mini" "Ipad air" "Samsung galaxy s8,s7" "iphone 6/7/8" "Iphone xr".
+The most common phones and tablets was used "Iphone4" "Iphone 12pro" "Ipad mini" "Ipad air" "Samsung galaxy s8,s7" "Iphone 6/7/8" "Iphone xr".

-* I confirmed that the contactus-page form requires a certain type of formation to be inputed by the user.

-* I have confirmed that the links in the page leads to relevant sites.

 ## Bugs
 * Solved bugs